IRSN/NSGEV/README.md

 ![](README_files/figure-gfm/DijonPred-3.png)<!-- -->

-The default confidence intervals are obtained by using the “delta method” but profile likelihood intervals can be otained as well.
+The default confidence intervals are obtained by using the “delta method” but profile likelihood intervals can be obtained as well by using the `confintMethod` argument (possibly abbreviated as `confint` of `conf`).
+Note that the `autoplot` method is to be used rather than the `plot` method, because the \*\*ggplot2\* package is used.

-Rather than considering the maximum on a specific block, one can consider the maximum $M$ on a larger period as sometimes called a *design life period*.
-The distribution of $M$ is then no longer a GEV
+Rather than the maximum on a specific block, one can consider the maximum $M$ on a larger period as sometimes called a *design life period*.
+The distribution of $M$ is then no longer a GEV but the its quantiles can be computed with confidence intervals

 ``` r
 date <- as.Date(paste0(2025:2040, "-01-01"))